percona/percona-backup-mongodb/doc/source/architecture.rst

 The config and state (current and historical) for backups is stored in collections in the MongoDB cluster or non-sharded replica set itself.
 These are put in the system ``admin`` db of the config server replica set to keep them cleanly separated from user db namespaces.
-(In a non-sharded replicaset the ``admin`` db of the replica set itself is used.)
+(In a non-sharded replica set the ``admin`` db of the replica set itself is used.)

 - *admin.pbmConfig*